hna778/Portfolio/Covid19/README.md

 - From 2021 onward, vaccination rate accelerated worldwide, with most continents sustaining vaccination rate above 60%, except Africa, which continued to lag behind.

 ### Clarifying Questions, Assumptions, and Caveats
-- The data was first collected through International Health Regulations and verified report from ministries of health, which could reflect the incorrect information from E
+- The data were initially collected through the International Health Regulations (IHR) and verified reports from national ministries of health, and may therefore reflect potential inaccuracies or underreporting.
+- The reported total deaths may include causes other than COVID-19 and are not exclusively attributable to COVID-19.

 ##